olliw42/storm32bgc/README.md

 <strong>STM32 32-bit microcontroller based 3-axis brushless gimbal controller board</strong>

-scheme and design by OlliW<br>
+scheme and design by OlliW (except of STorM32 v4.1)<br>
-layout by Martinez (v0.17) and OlliW (above v0.17)
+v0.17: layout by Martinez and OlliW v4.1: design by KrattWorks

-latest board version: v3.3
+latest board version: v3.3, v4.1

 the STorM32 BGC boards and all other hardware published here are open source hardware, under the terms of the TAPR Open Hardware License as published by the Free Hardware Foundation, see http://www.tapr.org/ohl.html